 - An elegant new restaurant with indoor and outdoor dining spaces

 - The majestic Ruth and Carl Shapiro Great Hall that as the Museum's “living room” and community space

 - An artist-in-residence program quartered in restored historic houses on Cranesnest Way on the southern edge of the Museum campus.

-- Beautiful new meeting and celebration spaces
+- Beautiful new meeting and celebration spaces available for private functions.